List of Caprica characters: Nestor Willow

 Nestor Willow (Scott Porter) is the youngest of Clarice's husbands – she herself acknowledges that he is young enough to be her son.
 He is a college student studying computer science.
 Of the Willows, Nestor is the most closely connected to the STO after Clarice and Olaf, and has been shown to have sexual relations with both of them.
 Nestor is killed by Zoe-R during a disastrous break-in at the Greystone mansion.

 Mar-Beth Willow

 Mar-Beth is one of Clarice Willow's wives and member of the STO.
 She features in the second part of Caprica "Things We Lock Away", informing Clarice that she feels uncomfortable with Lacy Rand, who is being held captive by Clarice, in the attic.
 She also appears in "False-Labour", giving birth to her child.
-She is killed in the episode after by Clarice when Agent Durham sends false information to Gara Singh which states that Mar-Beth is the traitor in order to protect Amanda.
+She is killed by Clarice when Agent Durham sends false information to Gara Singh which states that Mar-Beth is the traitor, in order to protect Amanda.
 Singh sends the information to Clarice who cuts Mar-Beth's throat in a park.
-A few episodes later Clarice becomes aware that Amanda is the spy and that Mar-Beth was innocent this leads to them plotting to kill Amanda.
-Mar-Beth was a very suspicious, but also sly, character.